seungsoo-lee/DELTA/README.md

  + VM-3: Host agent

 ## Installing DELTA
 DELTA installation depends on maven and ant build system.
 The mvn command is used to install the agent-manager and the agents.
-Also, DELTA can support All-In-One Single Machine environment via virtual machines as well as real hardware SDN environment.
+DELTA can support an All-In-One Single Machine environment via virtual machines as well as a real hardware SDN environment.

 + STEP 1.
 Get the source code of DELTA on the agent manager machine